 06 of 10

-One of the most popular brunch dishes, the omelet, is also usually loaded with dairy; essentially, traditional omelets are prepared in butter and usually also contain some sort of cheese.
-However, this Dairy-Free "Cheese" Omelet is just one of many dairy-free omelet recipes that, with a bit of nutritional yeast, becomes a fortifying, protein-rich, delicious meal that subtly tastes of cheese, and can be filled with any variety of fresh herbs, vegetables, meat or vegetarian meat subsitutes... for brunch, lunch or dinner.
+- One of the most popular brunch dishes, the omelet, is also usually loaded with dairy; essentially, traditional omelets are prepared in butter and usually also contain some sort of cheese.
+However, our dairy-free "cheese" omelet is just one of many dairy-free omelet recipes that, with a bit of nutritional yeast, becomes a fortifying, protein-rich, delicious meal that subtly tastes of cheese, and can be filled with any variety of fresh herbs, vegetables, meat or vegetarian meat substitutes for brunch, lunch or dinner.

 07 of 10